Posting on Pearls and Irritations (updated November 2019)

 Your E-mail Header

-Below is how you should fill in your e-mail header in Outlook, Apple Mail etc. (Your E-mail program will almost certainly have the CC field.
-If it isn’t there you may have to choose to display it in your E-mail setup options.)
+Below is how you should fill in your e-mail header in Outlook, Apple Mail etc.

 From: (Your e-mail software automatically includes your address)